 Essential Key Skills and Key Qualities required

 Listed below are the essential key skills and qualities required for participation in the Study China Programme, the application form asks you to provide brief, clear examples to demonstrate how you possess each one.Look at the examples you have collected – choose the strongest example to evidence how you possess each of the essential key skills and qualities.

-Team working: You need to demonstrate that you are team player but also have the ability to manage and delegate to others and take on responsibility.
-It's about quickly building positive working relationships that help everyone achieve the maximum from the Study China Experience.
+Team working: You need to demonstrate that you are team player but also have the ability to take on responsibility and delegate to others.
+This skill is essential when quickly building positive working relationships that help everyone achieve the most from the Study China Experience.

 Organisation: This is about showing that you can prioritise, work efficiently and productively, and manage your time well.
-If you are offered a place the Study China Programme you will have to meet a number of deadlines such as applying for a visa, booking flights, arranging travel insurance, often you will only have a limited amount of time to do this which is why it is important you demonstrate your organisational skills.
+If you are offered a place the Study China Programme you will have to meet a number of deadlines including as applying for a visa, booking flights, arranging travel insurance.
+Often you will only have a limited amount of time to do this so it is important that you can demonstrate strong organisational skills.

-Time management: The Study China schedule is intensive however you will need to manage your time successfully to balance the demanding academic requirements of the programme alongside experiencing and exploring the culture and local environment.
+Time management: The Study China schedule is intensive and you will need to manage your time successfully to balance the demanding academic requirements of the programme alongside experiencing and exploring the culture and local environment.

-Ability to work under pressure: Study China will require you to work in a new and unfamiliar environment therefore the ability to keep calm and not becoming too overwhelmed or stressed is essential.
+Ability to work under pressure: Study China will require you to work in a new and unfamiliar environment, therefore the ability to keep calm and not become overwhelmed or stressed is essential.

 Adaptability: Able to adapt quickly to new and unfamiliar environments, people and places